UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #Used to run and visualize multivariate analyses, here PCA
 library(factoextra)

-# Used to make heatmaps.
+# Used to make heat maps.
 This can be done in ggplot2 but pheatmap is easier and nicer
 library(pheatmap)

 # Used to arrange and visualize multiple figures at once